-Van Vleck Middle School students participated in field trips on September 27, 2013; January 31, 2014; and May 16, 2014.
-Ms. Keelen's class collected data at MAT01 (Fig. 7).
-Physics students from Palacios High School participated in field trips on September 26, 2013; January 23, 2014; and April 23, 2014.
-Mr. Morris's students collected data at MAT02 (Fig. 7).
-Tidehaven Middle School participated in field trips on September 28, 2013; February 8, 2014; and April 26, 2014.
-The students from Tidehaven collected data at MAT03 (Fig. 7).
-Tidehaven's September and April field trips were scheduled to coincide with the fall and spring Beach Clean-Up at Matagorda Bay Nature Park.
+Van Vleck High School environmental science students participated in field trips on January 23, 2015, and May 1, 2015.
+Sherry Martinez's class collected data at MAT01 (fig. 7).
+(A fall field trip was canceled because of a teacher issue.
+Bureau scientist Caudle met with Van Vleck ISD staff to confirm that the program would continue to take place with a new teacher.)
+Physics students from Palacios High School participated in field trips on September 25, 2014; February 12, 2015; and April 30, 2015.
+Warren Morris's students collected data at MAT01 (September field trip only) and MAT02 (fig. 7).
+Tidehaven Middle School participated in field trips on September 27, 2014, and January 24, 2015.
+The students from Tidehaven collected data at MAT03 (fig. 7).
+Tidehaven's September field trip was scheduled to coincide with the fall Beach Clean-Up at Matagorda Bay Nature Park.
+(Tidehaven's spring field trip was canceled because of a teacher's prolonged illness.)
+LCRA staff collected data at MAT03 on May 14, 2015.

 Figure 7.
-Location map of Matagorda area schools' monitoring sites.
+Location map of Matagorda area schools monitoring sites.